github/training-kit/paths/git-trouble/fc-scenarios.md

   ## We Love Feedback :heart:

-    Please take _literally less than a minute_ to let us know what you think of this course.
-You may also choose to opt-in for updates on future classes.
-[Start Survey](http://www.surveygizmo.com/s3/3288550/git-reset)!
+Did you find this course helpful?
+[Let us know](http://www.surveygizmo.com/s3/3288550/git-reset)!
+Did it lose you somewhere?
+[Tell us about it](http://www.surveygizmo.com/s3/3288550/git-reset)!
+You may also like to opt-in for updates on future classes.

 show-me-how:
 tell-me-why: